 Mooring Lines Management Plan (Dry Bulk)

-An operational manual to provide guidance and instructions for safe Mooring operations for ships calling at Port Hedland.
+An operational manual to provide guidance and instructions for safe Mooring operations for Dry Bulk Ships including compliance with Risghtship, BHP Standard and Port Hedland MSB 01/2021 for ships calling at Port Hedland.

 EDITABLE MS WORD